Cantharis obscura: Description

-C. obscura reaches a length of 9–13 mm.
+Cantharis obscura reaches a length of 9–13 mm.
 Elytra and head are black.
 Pronotum is black, with reddish or orange lateral margins.
 The adults feed on small insects, such as aphids, as well as on pollen of fruit trees.

 Distribution

 This species can be found in most of Europe and in the eastern Palearctic realm.

 Habitat

 These beetles live in bushes, edges of forests, and meadows.